margaretmf/margaretmf.github.io/creativewriting.md

 Home of the free, home of the brave
 The women behind the election

-I put my hand on my heart and love the land that I am in, the home of the free, the home of the brave It's a brilliant land
+I put my hand on my heart and love the land that I am in.
+It's the land of the free, and it's the home of the brave.the home of the free, the home of the brave It's a brilliant land
 It's a hopeful land
 It's a faithful land